meri-leeworthy/reactive-sqlite-poc/README.md

 - Dev server: `pnpm dev` (SvelteKit on `http://127.0.0.1:5173`)
 - Tests: `pnpm test` (Playwright starts/reuses the dev server per `playwright.config.ts`)

+### Demo UI

+- A minimal demo page is available at the root route.
+- It shows the current tab ID, the active tab ID, and provides a textarea to run SQL via the SharedWorker/Dedicated Worker path.
+- Edit SQL and click Run to see JSON results.

 Notes:
 - The Playwright config sets `reuseExistingServer: true`.
 If you already have a dev server on `127.0.0.1:5173`, tests will reuse it.
 - If the port is in use by another project, either stop that server or change one of the ports.